UPSC Exam Pattern 2023 for Prelims, Mains & Interview

 That is so, because of the opportunity and the prestige that comes along for the candidates to be recruited in the various civil services.

-Therefore, to prepare diligently for a competitive exam like UPSC CSE, the applicants must have a thorough knowledge about all the important details to understand the nature of the examination.
+Therefore, to prepare their best for an exam like the UPSC CSE, the applicants must have thorough knowledge about all the important details related to the nature of the examination.

 One of the effective ways to do so is to familiarize with the crucial aspect, i.e., UPSC exam pattern.